 Successful product design and development involves choreographing the interplay between multiple business and technical disciplines.
-From early customer needs understanding and conceptual design to detailed design, manufacturing, and delivery development teams must consider and choose from many competing tradeoffs and development options.
-While academic courses often delve deeply into single disciplines, it is also valuable to appreciate, understand, and experience the ambiguities and complexities that live in the "horizontal" layer across disciplines in product design and development.
+From early customer needs understanding and conceptual design to detailed design, manufacturing , and delivery, development teams must consider and choose from many competing tradeoffs and development options.
+While academic courses often delve deeply into single disciplines, it is also valuable to appreciate, understand, and ultimately experience the ambiguities and complexities that thrive in the "horizontal" layer running across disciplines in product design and development.

-Product Design Management: Concept to Realization (MPD) is an opportunity to gain practical experience managing a business and engineering design team, and producing a real product under realistic cost, schedule, and performance constraints.
-Students will participate in a semester-long "business team" producing coherent business and technical plans and delivering a functional product prototype.
+Managing Product Design (MPD) is an opportunity to gain hands-on practical experience managing a business and engineering design team, and producing a real product under realistic cost, schedule, and performance constraints.
+Students form business teams producing coherent business and technical plans and delivering a functional product prototype.
 Teams will be assisted in their work through managing external technical resources and receiving guidance through an advisor.